Want to Become an Archer (or just try it)?

 In field archery, targets are sited in “bush” settings and arranged a bit like a golf course.
 Archers have to negotiate the course shooting 3 or 4 arrows at each target, which will be set up at varying distances and be a variety of sizes, depending on the distance.

 Clout archery involves shooting at a target laid out flat on the ground and indicated by a line of flags.
-Archers shoot from long distances (over 100m and up to 180m) and try to “lob” the arrows into the target area.
+Archers shoot from long distances (from 100m, and up to 180m) and try to “lob” the arrows into the target area.
 This form of shooting derived from the archers’ necessity in the Middle Ages to practice shooting from the battlements.

 Flight archery is simply sending an arrow as far as it can go and measuring the distance shot.
 It might sound simple but, for the dedicated, this is a serious business!
 These days, flight archery is not practised very often because of a lack of large and suitable (& accessible) venues.